localstack/snowflake-docs/content/en/tutorials/credit-scoring-with-localstack-snowpark/index.md

 ## Conclusion

-You can now perform further experimentations with LocalStack's Snowflake emulation.
+You can now perform further experimentations with the Snowflake emulator.
 For example, you can use the Snowpark API to run queries to get various insights, such as determining the range of loans per different category.